How to Choose a Hotel when Traveling: 10 Questions

 5. Your comment only staying in 3 stars now cracks me up.
 We are the same way now.
 A few years ago we didn’t care if it was a 1 star on the ground where we stayed but now we’re like ehhhh do we want to camp??

-9. In less than a month, my daughter and I will be making our final summertime trip to Anaheim, so I need to book a hotel suite close to Disneyland in advance.
-You made a great point when you told us to be wary of hotels that only have four or fewer photos of their facilities available online, as such images should help us choose what we want from the establishment.
+7. In less than a month, my daughter and I will be making our final summertime trip to Anaheim, so I need to book a hotel suite close to Disneyland in advance.
+You made a great point when you told us to be wary of hotels that only have a few photos of their facilities available online.
 I’ll bear this in mind when I look for a place to stay in advance of our trip the following month.

 Leave a Comment